SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 <iframe width="400" height="224" src="https://www.youtube.com/embed/ct94encmT0A" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 But what is to be done?

-For a momentary counterpoint, let's consult his brother Hank Green, just yesterday here in 2022.
+For a momentary counterpoint, let's consult his brother Hank Green, just yesterday, here in 2022, the third year of the Great Pandemic.
 While perhaps not a _direct_ response to his John's video 3 years ago, it is nonetheless _a propos._

-He talks about a litter-strewn street where he lives.
-People buy food at a convenience store and, predictably, litter.
-This could be a screed about the general lack of social responsibility, lack of respect for common spaces, or just general selfish stupidity.
+He talks about a litter-strewn street near his home.
+People buy snacks at a convenience store and, predictably, litter.
+This could have been a screed about the general lack of social responsibility, lack of respect for common spaces, or just general selfish stupidity.
 And all that's there, to a degree; Hank feels appropriate anger.